-Chlamydia can usually be effectively treated using antibiotics and in more than 95% of cases individuals will be cured successfully.
+Chlamydia can usually be effectively treated using antibiotics.
+In more than 95% of cases, individuals will be cured successfully.

-In the UK to two most commonly prescribed antibiotics for the treatment of Chlamydia are:
+In the UK, the two most commonly prescribed chlamydia treatments are:

 - Doxycycline: 100mg twice daily for 7 days

-- Azithromycin: 1g dose given as a single dose, followed by 500mg taken daily for two days
+- Azithromycin: 1g dose given as a single dose, flowed by 500mg taken daily for two days

 Both medications are useful at treating uncomplicated urogenital chlamydia infection.
 They are both antibiotics but work in different ways.
-Doxycycline is now recommended as first line treatment for this infection, whilst Azithromycin is an useful alternative for those individuals who cannot tolerate Doxycycline or other Tetracycline antibiotics.
+The first is now recommended as a first line treatment whereas the latter is a useful alternative for those who are unable to tolerate Doxycycline or other Tetracycline antibiotics.

-Treatment with antibiotics will usually be started following confirmation of the diagnosis via the test results, however if Chlamydia infection is highly suspected (for example if you have various symptoms) then antibiotics may be started before getting the test results.
+Treatment with antibiotics will usually be started following confirmation of the diagnosis via the test results.
+However, if Chlamydia infection is highly suspected, i.e. you have a number of the symptoms listed above, then you may need antibiotics before the test results come through.